Quad4-Software/LXMFy/docs/README.md

 make html-XX epub-XX latexpdf-XX text-XX

 # Build all formats for all languages (English + all in locales/)
-# The GitHub Actions CI does this automatically
+# The Gitea Actions CI does this automatically
 ```

 ## Running